unbounded-tech/vnext/README.md

 ```
 This snippet shows how to use vnext to compute the next version, which you can then use to tag your repository or drive further release steps.

-### CI Optimization

-The project is configured for optimal CI performance:

-1. **Dependency Caching**: GitHub Actions workflows cache Rust dependencies and build artifacts to avoid recompilation.
-2. **OpenSSL Configuration**:
-   - For CI and development builds, system OpenSSL is used (faster builds)
-   - For release builds, vendored OpenSSL is used (standalone binaries)
-3. **Incremental Compilation**: Enabled by default to speed up rebuilds during development.
-4. **Optimized Integration Tests**: Tests build the binary once instead of for each test case.

-These optimizations significantly reduce build times in CI environments while ensuring release builds produce standalone binaries.

 ## Contributing

 Contributions are welcome!
 Please fork the repository and open a pull request for any enhancements, bug fixes, or new features.
 For major changes, open an issue first to discuss your ideas.